Scott-Nx/Scott-Nx/README.md

 I started with Batch, but have really found a passion for backed development

-* 🧠  I'm learning I'm learning a Artificial Intelligence
+* 🧠  I'm learning a Artificial Intelligence

 ### Skills